apache/shardingsphere/docs/document/content/user-manual/shardingsphere-scaling/usage.en.md

 We need to enable `binlog` for MySQL.
 Privileges of users scaling used should include Replication privileges.

-Execute the following command to confirm whether binlog is turned on:
+Execute the following SQL to confirm whether binlog is turned on or not:

 ```sql
 show variables like '%log_bin%';
 show variables like '%binlog%';
 ```

-As shown below, it means that binlog has been turned on：
+As shown below, it means binlog has been turned on:

 ```
 +-----------------------------------------+---------------------------------------+